 Sparebanken Møre's loan portfolio is well diversified and around 60% of the bank's lending is to retail customers, mainly in the form of mortgages.
-We note that at Q3 2011 31% of retail loans were part of Møre Boligkreditt's covered pool.
-We note some concentration towards the property management sector of around 10%, fishing related industry of around 8% and shipping of around 4% of total loans at end 3Q 2011.
+We note that at Q4 2011 32% of retail loans were part of Møre Boligkreditt's covered pool.
+We note some concentration towards the property management sector of around 13%, fishing related industry of around 8% (primarily fishing vessels and exposures backed by fishing quotas) and shipping of around 4% of total loans at end Q4 2011.
 These sectors have historically been characterised by higher volatility and could be a source of vulnerability.